Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 From a taxation point of view, these short-term assets form part of the trading of the business.
 If the business makes a profit when it comes to sell them, then it will pay tax in the normal way.

-The second category are long-term assets.
-In other words, things which are likely to be around for more than a year, and it is this category that is liable to Capital Gains Tax.
+These are likely to be around for more than a year, and it is this category which is liable for Capital Gains Tax.

 Capital Gains Tax is worked out based on the profit you make, rather than on the full amount of the sale.
 In plain terms, it’s the difference between what the asset was worth when you acquired it, and what you sold it for.